devcybiko/gregsmithwiki/content/computing/node/startup.md

 Whenver I start a new project, I hate to start from scratch.
 I usually think about the tech stack I want to use and start pulling them into my 'fridge'.

 I also have a few 'template' or 'skeleton' projects lying around that are a leg-up or prototype for what I want to create.
 I can usually copy them into my workspace and get going.
-Just like my girlfriend never started with all the ingredients.
+Just like my girlfriend never started with all the ingredients,

 Almost always, when I'm creating a web page, I start with the Home page and a NavBar.
 Once I get that working, I start thinking about the pages I want on my site.

 It's my preference to only put 2-3 tabs on the NavBar just to get it going.
 I don't worry about
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU1MTY1NTc3XX0=
+eyJoaXN0b3J5IjpbLTIxMDcxMDMxMjFdfQ==
 -->